namkhanh307/namkhanh307/README.md

 - 🔭 I’m currently working on Expense Sharing Project
-- 🌱 I’m currently learning about web API
+- 🌱 I’m currently learning about DevOps
-- 👯 I’m desired to be an intern at AMAZING TECH Company with BE position -->
+- 👯 I’m an intern at AMAZING TECH Company with BE position from May -->

 <h2 align="center">🛠 Technologies and Tools 🛠</h2>